 Singer-songwriter John Mayer trades in his electric guitar for a bright acoustic in this song.
 Featuring single-string slides incorporated into a rolling picking pattern, Mayer sings about the inevitable passing of time as a soft, train-like backbeat supports his reflective vocals.

 Related: Find this song on our coming of age songs playlist.
+Also, if you like this track, check out our list of the best John Mayer songs.

 No Surprises – Radiohead